cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/websocket-support.md

 ## Overview

 [WebSocket](http://www.websocket.org/) is a protocol that allows bi-directional web communication between client and server.
-You can configure your Maestro application to communicate via WebSocket using the method below.
+You can configure your application to communicate via WebSocket using the method below.

+#### Note for AWS users

+<div class="notice notice-warning"><p>
+AWS Classic Load Balancers do not support websockets natively.
+We recommend switching to one of Amazon's newer load balancers.</p></div>

 ## Configuring for WebSocket